everx-labs/TVM-Solidity-Compiler/API.md

 Before calling contract's function `main_external` does:
 1. Checks the message signature.
 Let's consider how the signature is checked:
-- If signature presents and `pubkey` header isn't defined then `tvm.pubkey()` is used for checking.
+- If signature is present and `pubkey` header isn't defined then `tvm.pubkey()` is used for checking.
 - If signature doesn't present and `pubkey` header isn't defined then signature isn't checked.
-- If signature presents, `pubkey` header is defined and `pubkey` doesn't present in the message then `tvm.pubkey()` is used for checking.
+- If signature is present, `pubkey` header is defined and `pubkey` doesn't present in the message then `tvm.pubkey()` is used for checking.
-- If signature presents, `pubkey` header is defined and `pubkey` presents in the message then `msg.pubkey()` is used for checking.
+- If signature is present, `pubkey` header is defined and `pubkey` is present in the message then `msg.pubkey()` is used for checking.
-- If signature doesn't present, `pubkey` header is defined and `pubkey` presents in the message then an [exception with code 58](#solidity-runtime-errors) is thrown.
+- If signature doesn't present, `pubkey` header is defined and `pubkey` is present in the message then an [exception with code 58](#solidity-runtime-errors) is thrown.
 2. Replay protection:
-- `time` presents and there is no `afterSignatureCheck` then the contract checks whether `oldTime` < `time` < `now` * 1000 + 30 minutes.
+- `time` is present and there is no `afterSignatureCheck` then the contract checks whether `oldTime` < `time` < `now` * 1000 + 30 minutes.
 If it's true then `oldTime` is updated by new `time`.
 Otherwise, an exception is thrown.
 - there is `afterSignatureCheck` (despite usage of `time`) then make your own replay protection.
 3. Message expiration:
-- `expire` presents and there is no `afterSignatureCheck` then the contract checks whether `expire` > `now`.
+- `expire` is present and there is no `afterSignatureCheck` then the contract checks whether `expire` > `now`.
 - there is `afterSignatureCheck` (despite usage of `expire`) then make your own check.